Protocol Lending Guide 2025: Complete Guide

 1. Aave

-Aave is the largest DeFi lending protocol with over $10 billion in total value locked.
+Aave is the largest digital asset lending protocol with over $10 billion in total value locked.
 It offers both variable and stable interest rates, flash loans, and innovative features like credit delegation.

 - Supported Assets: 30+ cryptocurrencies including ETH, USDC, DAI, WBTC